Campbell’s Logo

 Campbell's Logo 1895

-The first logo was introduced by Campbell’s in 1895.
-It looked extremely modern and elegant if we talk about the end of the 19th century.
-The name was made in the form of an arched inscription.
-A unique and non-standard font was used for it.
-At the same time, the first and last characters had an interesting background, which depicts an attractive ornament.
-Thus, potential buyers should have had positive emotions and an art deco mood when getting acquainted with the logo.
+Campbell’s introduced the first logo in 1895.
+It looked extremely modern and elegant at the end of the 19th century.
+The name was made as an arched inscription using a unique and non-standard font.
+At the same time, the first and last characters had an interesting background, depicting an attractive ornament.
+Thus, when acquainted with the logo, potential buyers should have had positive emotions and an Art Deco mood.
 The color palette consisted of a dark shade of yellow.

-Even though no officially documented information has survived to this day, according to the company’s archive, the first logo was created by the Sinnickson Chew & Sons Company.
+Even though no officially documented information has survived to this day, according to the company’s archive, the Sinnickson Chew & Sons Company created the first logo.

 1897 – 1898